AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

     - **Description**: User provides a list of available ingredients and cuisine preferences, and the AI API returns a list of possible recipes.
     - **Primary actor(s)**: User, AI API.
     - **Main success scenario**:
         - **1**.
-The user clicks the "Get Recommendation" button on the main page to access the "Get Full Recipe Recommendation" feature.
+The user clicks the "Get Recommendation" button on the main page to access the "Get Recipe Recommendation" feature.
         - **2**.
 The app displays the following UI components:
           - Text Field labeled “Enter ingredients”
           - Add Ingredient (button)